pallets/click/docs/options.md

 ## Option Decorator

-The {func}`option()` decorator accepts parameter declarations as positional arguments.
-Parameter declarations can consist of any number of option names and, optionally, a single identifier matching an argument name in the decorated callback function.
+The {func}`option()` decorator is usually passed two positional arguments: the option name and the decorated function argument name.

 ```{eval-rst}
 .. click:example::